Demystifying the shoulder in yoga and shoulder pain

 Postures that can stress the shoulder

 The following are some of the most common places where shoulder pain, injuries, and issues can develop.
-The movements or positions in these postures can and should be extrapolated into other similar movements and positions in our yoga practice.
+You can extrapolate the movements or positions in these postures into other similar movements and positions in your yoga practice.
 What’s most important is the pattern of engagement or the recognition of the lack of healthy patterns.
 It’s not that in X posture you should do Y to fix it.
 Corrective patterns take time to develop.

 By far chaturanga is the most commonly blamed posture for injuring the shoulder in yoga.
 This is for good reason, especially if you remember that the shoulder joint is interacting with the shoulder girdle in every movement.
 Basically, the movement of lowering into chaturanga makes it difficult to maintain both stability and movement simultaneously.
 As a result it does make it more likely that performing this posture repeatedly with bad biomechanical patterns can cause problems over time.

 Everyone’s idea of alignment in chaturanga needs to evaluate who the student is, what kind of strength they have, and whether right angles are actually helpful or not for that particular student.
 Personally, I’m not a fan of ninety degrees at the elbow and wrist as the “rule”.
 If it works, that’s fine, but for many students, I’ve found that this is more stressful on both the wrist and the shoulder.
 This should be an article all to itself so I can break down my anatomical reasoning.